guychauliac/javaa.org/_posts/2023-05-02-jekyll-docker-local-testing.markdown

 -v /mnt/c/sitefolder:/usr/src will mount the local folder /c/sitefolder to the path /usr/src in the docker container
 {% endhighlight %}

-I'm running docker on a windows systems, to make folder mounting to work correctly docker is running in 'linux containers' mode, WSL2 is activated and the command shown above is executed from the ubuntu Windows Subsystem for Linux shell.
+If docker is running on a windows systems, to make folder mounting work correctly docker must be running in 'linux containers' mode, WSL2 needs to be activated and the command shown above is executed from the ubuntu Windows Subsystem for Linux shell.

 ### Launch Jekyll in the container